Do you suspect you have a yeast infection after hysterectomy?

 - You can also douche with mixing equal parts of hydrogen peroxide 3% (H2O2), distilled white vinegar and water.
 Hydrogen peroxide is amazing stuff that will help to keep your vagina healthy.
 Not only does it keep it free of bacteria and yeast but has also numerous other benefits.

 A yeast infection after hysterectomy can be due to a hormone imbalance, an unhealthy diet or a course of antibiotics.
 It’s also possible your partner is giving it to you.
-No matter what, you need to fix these issues, to be able to successfully stop recurring infections.
+No matter what, you need to fix these issues, to successfully stop recurring infections.